alp-develop/laravel-livewire-panel/docs/api-reference.md

 | `markAsRead(string $id, string $panelId)` | `void` | Mark a notification as read |
 | `markAllAsRead(string $panelId)` | `void` | Mark all as read |

+See [Notifications](notifications.md) for usage guide, item structure, and registration examples.

 ---

 ## Main Classes